Best Kids’ Football Boots for Comfort - Buying Guide

 Are leather boots more comfortable than synthetic?

-AG vs FG for comfort on 3G/4G?
+AG vs FG Shoes for comfort on 3G/4G?

 Do socks and lacing matter for comfort?